cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 to the basic generic data model:

 Inadmissible type for tag content:
-: Tags ({{tags}}) specify what type of data item is supposed to be enclosed by the tag; for example, the tags for positive or negative bignums are supposed to be put on byte strings.
+: Tag numbers ({{tags}}) specify what type of data item is supposed to be used as their tag content; for example, the tag numbers for positive or negative bignums are supposed to be put on byte strings.
 A decoder that decodes the tagged data item into a native representation (a native big integer in this example) is expected to check the type of the data item